 This program was created with the intent to provide the interagency wildland fire community with a comprehensive, easy-to-follow, fitness program with the ultimate goal of improving firefighter safety and health and reducing injuries.
-This program provides a basic format for a well balanced fitness program that can be augmented as local units see fit.
-Program success will rely on management support at every level as well as individual's motivation and participation.
+This program provides a basic format for a well-balanced fitness program that can be augmented as local units see fit.
+Program success will rely on management support at every level as well as an individual's motivation and participation.

 *(Retrieved June 1, 2018, from https://www.nifc.gov/FireFit/)